Escape the hustle-bustle of the city and choose your own fitness, food or shopping adventure in the heart of Toronto’s Don Valley.

 In true Evergreen fashion, the skating rink uses a sustainable refrigeration system called ECO CHILL, which cools the ice and reuses any excess heat to warm the adjacent Marketplace building.

-If you only have 20 minutes to spare for a hike, make your way to the top of the Chester Hill Lookout Path for an unmatched view of Toronto’s winter skyline.
+If you only have 20 minutes to spare for a hike, make your way to the Chester Hill Lookout Path for an unmatched view of Toronto’s winter skyline.

 Adventure 2: Heighten your taste buds at the Farmers' Market